David Madden (Jeopardy! contestant): Jeopardy!

 Making his first appearance on the July 5, 2005, episode, Madden continued on a winning streak until September 19, winning a total of 19 games and $432,400.
 He was defeated by Victoria Groce, a musician from Decatur, Georgia.
 During the 2006 Tournament of Champions, Madden won his first-round match (defeating the eventual winner of the Tournament, Michael Falk), but failed to win his semifinal match, taking home a consolation prize of $10,000 and bringing his total to $442,400.

 Madden first watched Jeopardy! with a babysitter when he was 11–12 years old.
 Madden would get the correct response to more clues than his babysitter.
 Madden claims to have studied a great deal in preparation for the show.
-Madden's parents did not realize he was going to be on Jeopardy! until his first game aired.
+His parents did not realize that Madden was going to be on Jeopardy! until his first game aired.

-Madden's streak of 19 wins in regular games was the second-longest in Jeopardy! history (after Jennings).
-He was later surpassed by Julia Collins (20 wins in 2014), James Holzhauer (32, 2019), Matt Amodio (38, 2021), Amy Schneider (40, 2022), Mattea Roach (23, 2022), and Cris Pannullo (21 games, 2022).
-Madden now has the eighth-longest Jeopardy! winning streak tied with Jason Zuffranieri.
-His total winnings in regular games of $432,400 were also the second-highest (after Jennings) until being surpassed by Holzhauer, Amodio, Schneider, Roach, and Pannullo.
-Madden currently has the seventh-highest total winnings including tournament play.
+Madden's streak of 19 wins in regular games was the second-longest in Jeopardy! history (after Ken Jennings).
+He was later surpassed by Julia Collins (20 wins in 2014), James Holzhauer (32, 2019), Matt Amodio (38, 2021), Amy Schneider (40, 2022), Mattea Roach (23, 2022), Cris Pannullo (21 games, 2022), and Jamie Ding.
+Madden now has the eighth-longest Jeopardy! winning streak, tied with Jason Zuffranieri.
+His total winnings in regular games of $432,400 were also the second-highest (after Jennings) until being surpassed by Holzhauer, Amodio, Schneider, Roach, Pannullo, and Ding.
+Madden currently has the eighth-highest total winnings including tournament play.

 Madden was invited to take part in 2014's Battle of the Decades Jeopardy! event but declined due to contractual issues.
 However, he was invited and was able to participate in the 2019 Jeopardy!
-All-Star Games tournament featuring 18 past champions.
+All-Star Games tournament, featuring 18 past champions.
 In September 2018, Madden was selected as the seventh out of 12 picks in the All-Star Games Draft, becoming a member of "Team Brad", led by the all-time Jeopardy! winnings leader, Brad Rutter.
 Their other teammate was Madden's former Princeton University Quiz Bowl teammate Larissa Kelly, who was the sixth pick in the draft.

 Team Brad won their first-round match and in the final episode, airing on March 5, 2019, won the tournament and the grand prize of $1,000,000, which was split between the three team members.
 After Madden's share of the prize, his all-time Jeopardy! earnings totaled $775,733.33.

 In 2024, Madden participated in the Jeopardy!
 Invitational Tournament (JIT).
 He won his first-round match, but failed to win his semifinal match, taking home an additional $10,000 and bringing his all-time Jeopardy! earnings to $785,733.33.